 06 of 07

-Details: Much like the tile-to-laminate strip, this one reduces from a higher (tile) covering to a lower (vinyl) covering.
+This hardwood transition strip is shaped to make a smooth transition from a lower vinyl floor upward to a thicker ceramic or stone tile floor.
+Much like the tile-to-laminate strip, this one reduces from a higher tile floor covering to a lower vinyl floor.
 In almost every case, vinyl will be lower than laminate.

 07 of 07

-What It Is: Carpet grippers hold the edge of the carpet with sharp metal teeth.
-They transition to any surface that is below the carpet.
+A carpet edge gripper is an aluminum strip that holds the edge of the carpet with sharp metal teeth.
+It is used to transition to any adjoining surface that lies lower than the carpet.

 An edge gripper is installed by being tacked to the subfloor.
 Then, the carpet is forced into the toothed side of the strip, which holds the carpet backing in the same way that tackless strips are used to secure a carpet around the perimeter of the room.

 If the flooring is going from carpet to tile, tile to wood flooring, etc., you should use a transition strip as it helps to join the two different floorings together and make a safer transition.

 Should you put transition strips in doorways?

 There is no need to put transition strips in the doorways of each room if the same flooring is being used in the rooms.